NeoInnoLab/JavaScript-WebApps/README.md

-# Neo's Mini WebApp Projects
+# Neo's JavaScript WebApp Projects

 This repository hosts a collection of small web applications developed using HTML, CSS, and JavaScript.
 Each project showcases different functionalities and concepts, offering a range of interactive experiences.